kavela/enhanced-image-uploader/README.md

-# Image fields for Nova apps
+# Repeatable image field for Laravel Nova applications

 This package contains a Nova field to add images to resources.